Comair Flight 5191: Flight details

-Crash
+Accident

-Analysis of the cockpit voice recorder (CVR) indicated that the aircraft was cleared to take off from Runway 22, a 7003 ft runway used by most airline traffic at Lexington.
-However, after confirming the takeoff clearance for Runway 22, Captain Clay taxied onto Runway 26, a much smaller and unlit runway that was not authorized for commercial use, and turned the controls over to First Officer Polehinke for takeoff.
-The air traffic controller was not required to maintain visual contact with the aircraft; after clearing the aircraft for takeoff, he turned to perform administrative duties and did not see the aircraft taxi to the runway.
+Analysis of the cockpit voice recorder (CVR) indicated that the aircraft was cleared for takeoff from Runway 22, a 7003 ft runway used by most airline traffic at Lexington.
+However, after confirming the takeoff clearance for Runway 22, Clay taxied onto Runway 26, which was only 3,501 feet (1,067 m) long, unlit and unauthorized for commercial use.
+Clay then relinquished flight control to Polehinke for takeoff.

-Based upon an estimated takeoff weight of 49087 lb, the manufacturer calculated that a speed of 138 kn and a distance of 3744 ft would have been needed for rotation (increasing nose-up pitch), with more runway needed to achieve liftoff.
-At a speed approaching 100 kn, Polehinke remarked, "That is weird with no lights" referring to the lack of lighting on Runway 26 – it was about an hour before daybreak.
-"Yeah", confirmed Clay, but the flight data recorder (FDR) gave no indication that either pilot had tried to abort the takeoff as the aircraft accelerated to 137 kn.
+Based upon an estimated takeoff weight of 49087 lb, the aircraft's manufacturer calculated that a speed of 138 kn and a distance of 3744 ft would have been needed for rotation (increasing nose-up pitch), with more runway needed to achieve liftoff.
+At about an hour before daybreak and at a speed approaching 100 kn, Polehinke remarked, "That is weird with no lights," referring to the lack of lighting on Runway 26.
+Clay replied in agreement, but the flight data recorder offered no indication that either pilot had tried to abort the takeoff as the aircraft accelerated to 137 kn.

-Clay called for rotation, but the aircraft sped off the end of the runway before it could lift off.
-It then struck a low earthen wall adjacent to a ditch, becoming momentarily airborne, clipped the airport perimeter fence with its landing gear and smashed into trees, separating the fuselage and flight deck from the tail.
+Clay called for rotation, but the aircraft reached the end of the runway before it could become airborne.
+It then struck a low earthen wall adjacent to a ditch, briefly leaving the ground, clipped the airport perimeter fence with its landing gear and smashed into trees, separating the fuselage and flight deck from the tail.
 The aircraft struck the ground about 1000 ft from the end of the runway.
 The resulting fire destroyed the aircraft.

 Passengers

-Forty-nine of the 50 people on board perished in the accident (all 47 passengers and two of the three crew members); most of the victims died instantly, in the initial crash impact.
+Forty-nine of the 50 people on board were killed (all 47 passengers and two of the three crew members).
+Most of the victims died instantly from the initial crash impact.
 Comair released the passenger manifest on August 29, 2006.

 Most of the passengers were American citizens from the Lexington area, ranging in age from 16 to 72.
 They included a young couple who had been married the previous day and were traveling to California on their honeymoon.

 Sole survivor

 James Polehinke, the first officer, suffered serious injuries, including multiple broken bones, a collapsed lung and severe bleeding.
-Lexington-Fayette and airport police officers pulled Polehinke out of the wreckage.
-He underwent surgery for his injuries, including an amputation of his left leg that confined him to a wheelchair.
-Doctors later determined that Polehinke had suffered brain damage and had no memory of the crash or the events leading up to it.
+Lexington-Fayette and airport police officers extracted him from the wreckage.
+He underwent surgery for his injuries, including an amputation of his left leg.
+Doctors later determined that Polehinke had suffered brain damage and had no memory of the crash or of the events preceding it.